Past Shows: Seriously Entertaining

 FEBRUARY 2023: NEVER SAY NEVER

-This February, Seriously Entertaining returned to Joe’s Pub with another winter show, “Never Say Never”.
+Joe’s Pub was host to four speakers saying yes to Seriously Entertaining in February with “Never Say Never.”
 Lincoln Center’s inaugural poet-in-residence and one of the Kennedy Center’s NEXT 50 Mahogany L. Browne shared the origin story of her new poetry collection Chrome Valley and how a chorus of no’s from publishers eventually turned into a bidding war, journalist, food critic, and children’s book author Joshua David Stein shook it up on stage with dance moves from his audition for an off-Broadway musical, punctuating his belief in the power of just saying yes, professor and author of the novel A Country You Can Leave, Asale Angel-Ajani recalled the lead-up to the release of her first nonfiction work, when a psychic foretold a meeting with Brad Pitt and what that would mean for those she was trying to help, and founder of The Progress Network, commentator, and author of 13 books, Zachary Karabell shared the story behind his book, Inside Money, challenging the idea that capitalism in this country will never change—never say never, after all.

 JANUARY 2023: THIS IS THE PLACE

-In January of 2023, Seriously Entertaining kicked off another winter season with “This is the Place” at Joe’s Pub.
+In January, Joe’s Pub was the place to be as Seriously Entertaining kicked off the winter season and welcomed another year with “This is the Place.”
 Bestselling author of The Latecomer and The Plot Jean Hanff Korelitz recalled her “Tom Hanks story” from her vacation in Amish country—but no, not that Tom Hanks—and how that changed the way she felt about her own moral identity, world-renowned anthropologist and Guggenheim Fellow Setha Low spoke about her experience studying a Costa Rican plaza and the dramatic social changes that came with “cleaning it up,” award-winning short story writer Saïd Sayrafiezadeh revealed how smoking cigarettes saved his life—and how writing his story through fiction was more truthful than nonfiction could have ever been, and acclaimed essayist and fiction writer Michael Frank took us on a journey back to the vibrant world of Jewish Rhodes through his relationship with Stella Levi, celebrating the magic of the place and how it continued on with Stella.

 OCTOBER 2022: LIFE, LIBERTY & OTHER PURSUITS

-This October, Seriously Entertaining returned to Joe’s Pub with another fall show show, “Life, Liberty & Other Pursuits.”
+Seriously Entertaining explored “Life, Liberty & Other Pursuits” at Joe’s Pub in October.
 Documentarian and author Douglas Rushkoff recalled advising tech billionaires about the thing they won’t be able to buy or program their way out of the end of the world, social justice lawyer and author Sofia Ali-Khan offered stories of moments in U.S. history where liberty was “slippery” and how they compelled her to move her family to Canada, author and Columbia University professor Roosevelt Montás spoke about emigrating from the Dominican Republic to Queens as a child and how that journey sparked his belief in the importance of a liberal arts education, and journalist, novelist, and playwright George Packer told the story of his time with the Peace Corps in Africa and the near-death experience that was anything but.

 SEPTEMBER 2022: BETWEEN THE LINES

-This September, Seriously Entertaining kicked off its fall season at Joe’s Pub with our first show, “Between the lines.”
+Seriously Entertaining discovered what was “Between the Lines” at Joe’s Pub with its September show–the first of the fall season.
 Screenwriter and essayist Julie Klam described a psychic encounter she sought in her search for truth, and the surprising revelations that came after, author and zoologist Bill Schutt got personal with a story about eating a stranger’s placenta—all in the name of science, of course, award-winning novelist James Hannaham recalled his happiest of memories: how he caused his parents’ divorce, and novelist and Fordham University professor Stacey D’Erasmo revealed her process for researching novels and an experience that was so moving there were no words to capture it.

 JUNE 2022: BEING AND BECOMING

-This June, Seriously Entertaining wrapped its spring season at Joe’s Pub with one final show, “Being and Becoming.”
+The spring 2022 season of Seriously Entertaining took a bow at Joe’s Pub this June with one final show, “Being and Becoming.”
 Novelist and author Zakiya Dalila Harris reflected on her journey from wanting to shy away from the spotlight of “other” to finding the confidence in her own voice, writer and creative director Jen Winston confirmed classic stereotypes about bisexuals and threesomes and how those played a role in discovering her own sexual liberation, debut novelist David Santos Donaldson shared the story of his reckoning with what it means to be Black in America from the perspective of a native Bahamian who understood race as a rainbow and not black and white, and Tony Award–nominated playwright and poet Sarah Ruhl described losing her ability to smile when diagnosed with Bell’s Palsy and how, with the help of her daughter, she learned how a smile can mean so much more through words and action.

 APRIL 2022: BEHIND CLOSED DOORS

-This April, Seriously Entertaining made its spring return to Joe’s Pub!
+In April, Seriously Entertaining made its spring return to Joe’s Pub with its opening show, “Behind Closed Doors.”
 The Daily Beast writer Kelly Weill shared the history of the town whose citizens went from believing the Earth was flat to placing globes in every classroom, debut novelist Xochitl Gonzalez reminisced on her past life as a wedding planner and a devious scheme she cooked up with one mother-of-the-bride, New York Times bestselling author, actress, and former MTV VJ Karen “Duff” Duffy dispensed red-hot candies and spicy bon mots on the subject of love in all its forms, and award-winning novelist, playwright, journalist, and essayist Colm Tóibín read a poem about going behind closed doors at The White House and mused on being a gay Irishman in America on St. Patrick’s Day.

 MARCH 2022: LONG, STRANGE TRIP

-This March, Seriously Entertaining reached across the globe with another online event.
+Seriously Entertaining took a “Long, Strange Trip” across the globe with its March online event.
 Hosted by special guest Annabelle Gurwitch, award-winning writer and publisher Ilan Stavans shared the story of a nightmarish plane ride and emergency layover that gave him a new perspective on humanity, acclaimed novelist Kaitlyn Greenidge described a move to Alaska which forced her to meet her fears head-on and how her perspective on that experience changed over time, and Russia expert, author, and writer of The Atlantic’s Peacefield newsletter Tom Nichols reflected on coming full-circle on Cold War fears and anxiety.

 FEBRUARY 2022: A ROSE BY ANOTHER NAME

-This February’s edition of Seriously Entertaining marked our first show back at Joe’s Pub in two years!
+Our first show back at Joe’s Pub in two years, February’s edition of Seriously Entertaining presented four names with “A Rose by Another Name.”
 At this monumental event, public intellectual and activist Grace Lavery shared the moment where she found her voice and made a life-changing decision, acclaimed thriller writer Paul Vidich told stories of the “Romeos and Juliets” (the spies and their partners) who inspired his novel, producer and writer Dan Charnas reflected on how a name can change so much about an artist (as well as impact the recognition they receive), and award-winning screenwriter and novelist Rebecca Chace described her discovery of a box containing memories from another time, which let her see another version of herself through a poem of her mother’s.

 JANUARY 2022: COME TOGETHER

-In the 2022 return of Seriously Entertaining, Senior writer for FiveThirtyEight and game theorist Oliver Roeder revealed how his love of games comes from his family, award-winning novelist Weike Wang told stories about her best friend and their love of travel (as well as Weike’s penchant for pulling pranks), documentarian and founder of Subway Book Review Uli Beutter Cohen described how her German mother befriended a Japanese bread-maker with just one look, reminding us all how easy it is to bring people together, and investigative reporter Andrea Elliott shared the story of two sisters torn apart, but who found their way back to each other at a train station in Queens.
+Eclectic voices “Come Together” in the January 2022 return of Seriously Entertaining.
+Senior writer for FiveThirtyEight and game theorist Oliver Roeder revealed how his love of games comes from his family, award-winning novelist Weike Wang told stories about her best friend and their love of travel (as well as Weike’s penchant for pulling pranks), documentarian and founder of Subway Book Review Uli Beutter Cohen described how her German mother befriended a Japanese bread-maker with just one look, reminding us all how easy it is to bring people together, and investigative reporter Andrea Elliott shared the story of two sisters torn apart, but who found their way back to each other at a train station in Queens.

 MAY 2021: I SCREAM, YOU SCREAM